Ruchita7/Popular_Movies/README.md

 **IMPORTANT: PLEASE REMOVE YOUR API KEY WHEN SHARING CODE PUBLICALLY**

+#####**API Hints**

+You will notice that the API response provides a relative path to a movie poster image when you request the metadata for a specific movie.

+For example, the poster path return for Interstellar is “/nBNZadXqJSdt05SHLqgT0HuC5Gm.jpg”

+You will need to append a base path ahead of this relative path to build the complete url you will need to fetch the image using Picasso.

+It’s constructed using 3 parts:

+  1. The base URL will look like: http://image.tmdb.org/t/p/.

+  2. Then you will need a ‘size’, which will be one of the following: "w92", "w154", "w185","w342", "w500", "w780", or "original".
+For most phones we recommend using “w185”.

+  3. And finally the poster path returned by the query, in this case “/nBNZadXqJSdt05SHLqgT0HuC5Gm.jpg”

+Combining these three parts gives us a final url of http://image.tmdb.org/t/p/w185//nBNZadXqJSdt05SHLqgT0HuC5Gm.jpg

+This is also explained explicitly in the API documentation for /configuration.

 ###**What Will I Learn After Stage 1?**

 •	You will fetch data from the Internet with theMovieDB API.

 •	You will use adapters and custom list layouts to populate list views.